 How adaptation is measured is in itself an inherently political question.
 In that data collection is dependent upon how adaptation is understood, it is nearly impossible to separate the question of who data benefits from and who is left out by said data from the definitions used to measure key aspects of adaptation.
 In this section, we explore examples of high-level concepts mobilized within the adaptation frame, resilience and vulnerability, to illustrate the point and to dissect current measures and the politics behind them.

 Just as with mitigation, adaptation is a contentious topic but for different reasons.
-While mitigation largely explores ideas about how to innovate to limit emissions, adaptation seeks to prepare, avert, and minimize the impacts felt by people and systems when confronted with climate change dynamics, such as disasters.
+While mitigation largely explores ideas about how to innovate to limit emissions, adaptation seeks to prepare, avert, and minimize the impacts felt by people and systems when confronted with climate change dynamics, such as climate change-induced disasters.

 The state of adaptation metrics and indicators